James E. Lawrence: University of Michigan

-Later years
+Later life

 At the time of the 1910 United States census, Lawrence was living in Pontiac, Michigan with his wife Nellie E. Lawrence.
 His occupation was listed as a draftsman in a factory.

 In a draft registration card completed in September 1918, Lawrence indicated that he was living in Highland Park, Michigan, and employed by McCormack & Lawrence at the Free Press Building in Detroit.

 At the time of the 1920 United States census, Lawrence was living in Highland Park with his wife Nellie and their nine-year-old son Robert.
 His occupation was listed as the secretary of a real estate company.

 By the time of the 1930 United States census, Lawrence had moved to Los Angeles, California.
 He was living at 261 West Second Street with his wife Nellie S. Lawrence and their 19-year-old son Robert S. Lawrence.
 His occupation was listed at that time as a real estate broker.

 Lawrence died in Los Angeles in May 1941 at age 58.